Meeting with a dietitian during cancer treatment: What to expect

-“Your nutrition is an important part of your cancer treatment and overall well-being,” says Randi Nicholson, a clinical dietitian at MD Anderson.
+“Your nutrition is an important part of your cancer treatment and overall well-being,” says Erma Levy, a clinical dietitian at MD Anderson.
 “True, it’s just one part of the puzzle when it comes to your treatment.
 But it’s an important part.”

 For many patients, meeting with a dietitian is a new experience.
-We asked Nicholson what you can expect.
+We asked Levy what you can expect.
 Here’s what she had to say.

 Prepare before your appointment with a dietitian

 It’s important to prepare for your first appointment with a dietitian to make sure you get the most out of it.
-Nicholson recommends bringing the following to your appointment:
+Levy recommends bringing the following to your appointment: